Last updated on June 2, 2026

 Where to Play Arena Powered Cube

-Draftsim Arena Powered Cube simulator Pack 1 Pick 8
+Draftsim Arena Powered Cube pack 1 pick 5

 As the name suggests, Arena Powered Cube is exclusive to Magic Arena, and only available at certain times.
-You can also get some practice drafts in on our Draft Simulator, which supports the cube.
+The entry is steep when you don't keep what you draft, so fire off some practice drafts in on our Draft Simulator, which supports the cube.

 Wrap Up